cognitect-labs/aquamacs-support/README.md

   * `(- 1 (* ❚2 3))`
   * `(- 1 ❚2)`

-Reindent the outermost form with `Alt-q`
+Reindent the outermost form with `M-q`

 * Ex 1.
   * ~~~